zeljkofilipin/selenium-vagrant/README.md

         $ logout

-- [phantomjs.png](phantomjs-sample.png) and `firefox-headless.png` are available in the root of the selenium-vagrant repository on the host machine:
+- [phantomjs.png](phantomjs-sample.png) and [firefox-headless.png](firefox-headless-sample.png) are available in the root of the selenium-vagrant repository on the host machine:

-        $ ls
+        $ tree
+        .
+        ├── LICENSE
+        ├── README.md
-        LICENSE     Vagrantfile   firefox-headless.png  phantomjs.png
+        ├── Vagrantfile
+        ├── firefox-gui.rb
+        ├── firefox-headless-sample.png
+        ├── firefox-headless.png         # You have just created this file!
+        ├── firefox-headless.rb
+        ├── phantomjs-sample.png
+        ├── phantomjs.png                # This one too!
-        README.md   firefox-gui.rb    firefox-headless.rb phantomjs.rb
+        └── phantomjs.rb

+        0 directories, 10 files